 What is Mangu?

-Ingredients: What is mangu made of?
+Ingredients – What is mangu made of?

 How to make mangú Dominicano

-Step 1: Prepare the onions and mojo
+Step 1: Prepare the onions

-Step 2: Peel and slice the plantains
+Step 2: Peel and boil the plantains

-Step 3: Boil the plantains
+Step 3: Mash the plantains

-Step 6: Top with onions and serve
+Step 4: Top with onions and serve

 Recipe Tips and Tricks